3rd Silesian Uhlan Regiment: Symbols of the Regiment

 The regiment had two flags.
-The first flag was funded by the Polish diaspora in the USA, and is now kept at the Polish Army Museum in Warsaw.
+The first flag was funded by the Polish diaspora in the USA and is now kept at the Polish Army Museum in Warsaw.
 The second one, funded by the residents of Warsaw and presented to the regiment by Józef Piłsudski on 16 October 1921, was lost in the 1939 campaign.

 On 30 January 1923, General Kazimierz Sosnkowski accepted the regimental badge.
 A rectangle–shaped (33 by 30 millimeters), with an oak leaf, and the inscription U 3.
 In the corners of the rectangle were symbolic dates, referring to the history of the regiment: 1807, 1831, 1917 and 1918.
-The badge was designed by then-commandant of the regiment, Major Cyprian Bystram, and it was manufactured by Warsaw artisans Mojzesz Nelken and Rubin Krajkemann.
+The badge was designed by the then-commandant of the regiment, Major Cyprian Bystram, and it was manufactured by Warsaw artisans Mojzesz Nelken and Rubin Krajkemann.

 Originally, the regiment celebrated its day on October 16 (the anniversary of the presentation of the new flag).
 In 1927, the day was changed to September 23, the anniversary of the 1920 capture of the Niemen river bridge near Druskienniki.
 Finally, in 1937, the day of the 3rd Regiment was established on June 14, the anniversary of the 1919 capture of the town of Lohiszyn (in modern–day Belarus).

 The Third Silesian Uhlans Regiment also had its own zurawiejka: "Charging the funeral is the Third Regiment of Uhlans, Each mother sleeps peacefully when her son serves in Bystram's unit, an ass in the saddle, a forehead in the clouds, this is the Tarnowskie Góry regiment."

 In April 2007, Public Middle School nr.
 4 in Tarnowskie Góry was named after Third Silesian Uhlans Regiment.